thenoseman/vim_config/README.markdown

 + A modified version of the [railscasts theme](https://github.com/jpo/vim-railscasts-theme) as default theme
 + My favorite font [Inconsolata-dz](http://nodnod.net/2009/feb/12/adding-straight-single-and-double-quotes-inconsola/) in extras
 + `update_all_submodules_to_head` script that updates all submodules and creates a commit for those updates
-+ `renew_omnicompl_files` script to update the PHP-OmniComplete Function list from the PHP SVN Repository and node.js functionlist.
-Requires wget and node installed.
 + `home/extras/macvim_with_current_ruby.patch` patches the homebrew formula for macvim to integrate the active ruby and python in MacVIM.
   Apply via `patch -p0 /usr/local/Library/Formula/macvim.rb home/extras/macvim_with_current_ruby.patch` then reinstall macvim with homebrew